ShaanGil1/CS6220-HW2/README.md

 ```
 conda env create -f environment.yml
 ```
-- Sometimes pytorch does install well through .yaml files if this happens visit PyTorch website to install that, all other libraries can be installed via "pip install {name of library}"
+- Sometimes pytorch doesn't install well through .yml files if this happens visit PyTorch website to install that, all other libraries can be installed via "pip install {name of library}"
 - Activate the environment using the following command: <br>
 ```
 conda activate HW2
 ```
 - Run the model.ipynb <br>
-- Run all cells and the model should run <br>
+- Run all cells and the models should run <br>
-- Modify any hyperparams in the hyperparams cell<br>
+- Modify any hyperparams in the hyperparams cell, change whatever search space of hyperparams you want to look at<br>
 - Note: Dataset only needs to be downloaded once no need to re-run that cell after the first time<br>
 - All results will be pasted into a .csv file after model completion
-- All needed images will be generated in the cell blocks coresponding to them
+- All needed images will be generated in the cell blocks coresponding to them, save them as needed
 # Computer Specs
 - GPU: Nvidia RTX 3070 (8GB RAM)
 - CPU: AMD Ryzen 5800X 8-Core
 - 32 GB DDR4 RAM
 # Files
-- model.ipynb : File that does everything, creates dataset runs models, and finally pastes results into .csv file (also generates pictures + does Outlier Test Scenario)
+- model.ipynb : File that does everything, download dataset runs models, pastes results into .csv file.
+Generates Confusion matrices and does Outlier Test Scenario
+- HW2_tables.xlsx : Contains all the tables created for the report
+- raw_K_probs.txt : Contains Outlier Test Scenario raw probability distributions for all used models
+- results.csv : Prints out of all metrics after all models have been run
+- environment.yml : env file that has all the used packages/versions
+- /report_images : All images used in report
+- /k_images : dataset for Outlier Test Scenario
+- /models : .pth files for all trained models  (saves all model weights)